meteor/meteor-chocolatey-installer/ReadMe.md

 C:\> choco install meteor
 ```

+> **Note:** This will only work for the latest published package.
+When trying to install a package which is pre-release (or not yet approved by Chocolatey moderators), it is necessary to pass the explicit version.
+For example: `choco install meteor --version 0.0.1`.

 ## Development
 This section is about making modifications, testing and publishing the Chocolatey `meteor` package itself, not for general Meteor development.
 For more on Meteor, please see [Meteor on GitHub](https://github.com/meteor/meteor/).